christianoruge/christianoruge/README.md

 ### Hi there 👋

-Having a university degree in theology, and having worked as a pastor for 14 years, I wanted change and took a MBA.
+Having a university degree in theology, and having worked as a pastor for 14 years, I wanted change and took an MBA.
 My masters degree lit my fire for statistics and scientific leadership research, so I kept working on this on my own.
-But not being a student any more, SPSS got too expensive - so I started coding my own set of statistical resources in Python.
+But not being a student any more, SPSS got too expensive - so I started coding my own statistical resources in Python.

 The result is a toolkit of commonly used statistical tools.
 Dataset should be in csv og xlsx with only numeric variables.